 In this game, you press the “A” button to a constant beat.
 Not one of the more interesting ones, but watching a crazy eyed rabbit bounce and flail haphazardly is a cryptically amusing joy.
 Plus: what is it with rhythm games and crack rabbits? (see: Vib Ribbon)

-This is one of my favorites because it zooms the view in and out, stressing how important it is to not rely on visuals.
-It also nostalgically reminds me of an early SNES game, what with its overdone Mode 7-style effects.
+This is one of the best because it zooms the view in and out, stressing how important it is to not rely on visuals.
+It’s also nostalgically reminiscent of an early SNES game, what with its overdone Mode 7-style effects.

 Rhythm Hair Removal